jerry81/leetcode/Learning/Learning06Recursion1/README.md

 - example - in pascal's triangle, there are many duplicate calculations.  use a hash to find those solutions in o(1) time.

+# time comlexity

+- number of recursions * time complexity of calculation

+# space complexity

+- two parts
+  - recursion related
+    - stack to keep track of recursive function calls.
+      - 3 pts of info
+        - returning address of the function call
+        - params passed to function call
+        - local vars in function call
+  - non-recursion related
+    - space for global vars
+    - space for memoization